-All your files are visible from a web interface, iOS and Android apps, and there are various ways to restore them: individually, or all, and everything in-between, along with deleted files or previous versions (for up to a month), or everything that's changed after a point in time (handy if you've been hit by ransomware).
+All your files are visible from a web interface, iOS, and Android apps, and there are various ways to restore them: individually or all, and everything in-between, along with deleted files or previous versions (for up to a month), or everything that's changed after a point in time (handy if you've been hit by ransomware).

-Put it all together and Carbonite Safe is a quality package, although as mentioned, there are cheaper services around.
+Put it all together and Carbonite Safe is a quality package, although there are cheaper services around.

+SOS Online Backup (opens in new tab) includes a host of features that are premium add-ons elsewhere.
 There's no limit on the number of devices you can back up, for instance.
 Servers are supported, too.
 SQL Server, Exchange, SharePoint?
 No problem at all.

 In day-to-day use, the SOS Online Backup clients don't always deliver quite as much functionality as we'd like.
-They're still above average, though, and the service scores where it matters, being both fast and very easy-to-use.
+They're still above average, though, and the service scores where it matters, being both fast and very easy to use.
 There's a 15-day free trial if you're interested in taking a look.

+SugarSync Business (opens in new tab) is a convenient file sync and cloud backup service with one or two handy enterprise-friendly extensions.
 The core of the package is its powerful and configurable sync service.
-You choose your folders, and they're uploaded then backed up in real-time, giving easy access to your data from PCs, Macs, Android or iOS devices.
+You choose your folders, they're uploaded and then backed up in real-time, giving easy access to your data from PCs, Macs, Android or iOS devices.

+There's considerable control over file sharing.
+You can create public links to share data, invite specific people only, allow file viewing only, or give them editing permission, too.
 SugarSync's key advantage over similar services is that it's not just based around a single folder.
 You're able to choose any folder or folder tree, and have everything backed up and synced in the same way.

 Opting for the Business plan takes the package further with 1TB of storage space for up to three users.
 Remote management enables the creation of user accounts with storage limits and permissions, and there's a bonus option to remotely wipe one of your systems.